 OK, here’s a little seriousness for you.
 Once you’ve chosen the amount you want to contribute to your account, you can’t change it within the year unless you experience a significant change in circumstances.
 You can, however, withdraw money before you put it in, up to the amount you’ve chosen to contribute for the year.
 Just a little something you should molar over.
 Sorry, we couldn’t resist.

 Ready to purchase your aligners using your HSA or FSA?
+How about a set of retainers to help maintain your beautiful new grin?
 If you have a debit card associated with your account (like a Visa, Mastercard or Discover), simply process your payment on our site like you would any other credit card.
 If you have an HSA/FSA account without a debit card, give our SmileExperts a call at 800-688-0450 so they can help you process it.